Situationist International: May events (1968)

 The Situationists played a preponderant role in the May 1968 uprisings, and to some extent their political perspective and ideas fueled such crisis, providing a central theoretic foundation.
 While SI's member count had been steadily falling for the preceding several years, the ones that remained were able to fill revolutionary roles for which they had patiently anticipated and prepared.
 The active ideologists ("enragés" and Situationists) behind the revolutionary events in Strasbourg, Nanterre and Paris, numbered only about one or two dozen persons.

 This has now been widely acknowledged as a fact by studies of the period, what is still wide open to interpretation is the "how and why" that happened.
 Charles de Gaulle, in the aftermath televised speech of 7 June, acknowledged that "This explosion was provoked by groups in revolt against modern consumer and technical society, whether it be the communism of the East or the capitalism of the West."

 They also made up the majority in the Occupation Committee of the Sorbonne.
 An important event leading up to May 1968 was the scandal in Strasbourg in December 1966.
 The Union Nationale des Étudiants de France declared itself in favor of the SI's theses, and managed to use public funds to publish Mustapha Khayati's pamphlet On the Poverty of Student Life.
 Thousands of copies of the pamphlet were printed and circulated and helped to make the Situationists well known throughout the nonstalinist left.

 Quotations from two key situationist books, Debord's The Society of the Spectacle (1967) and Khayati's On the Poverty of Student Life (1966), were written on the walls of Paris and several provincial cities.
 This was documented in the collection of photographs published in 1968 by Walter Lewino, L'imagination au pouvoir.

 Though the SI were a very small group, they were expert self-propagandists, and their slogans appeared daubed on walls throughout Paris at the time of the revolt.
 SI member René Viénet's 1968 book Enragés and Situationists in the Occupations Movement, France, May '68 gives an account of the involvement of the SI with the student group of Enragés and the occupation of the Sorbonne.

 The occupations of 1968 started at the University of Nanterre and spread to the Sorbonne.
 The police tried to take back the Sorbonne and a riot ensued.
 Following this a general strike was declared with up to 10 million workers participating.
 The SI originally participated in the Sorbonne occupations and defended barricades in the riots.
-The SI distributed calls for the occupation of factories and the formation of workers' councils, but, disillusioned with the students, left the university to set up The Council for the Maintenance of the Occupations (CMDO) which distributed the SI's demands on a much wider scale.
+The SI distributed calls for the occupation of factories and the formation of workers' councils, but, disillusioned with the students, left the university to set up the Council for Maintaining the Occupations (CMDO) which distributed the SI's demands on a much wider scale.
 After the end of the movement, the CMDO disbanded.